clc-blind/hast-util-from-daisy/README.md

 This package is compatible with Node.js 16+.
 It works with `xast-util-from-xml` version 4+, and integrates well with the broader unified ecosystem including `rehype` and `hast-util-*` packages.

+The library provides comprehensive DAISY v3 specification compliance with full element and attribute mapping, ensuring robust transformation of DAISY audiobook content to modern HTML5 standards.

 ## Security